Social Studies for Kids

 Background Notes: U. S. State Department site contains information on the countries of the world with which the U. S. has relations.
-They include facts on the country's land, people, history, government, political conditions, economy, and its relations with other countries and the U. S.
+They include facts on the country's land, people, history, government, political conditions, economy, and relations with other countries and the U. S.

-Ben's Guide to the U.S. Government for Kids: Sponsored by the U.S. Printing Office, site provides learning tools for K-12 students, parents, and teachers on how our government works.
+Ben's Guide to the U.S. Government for Kids: Sponsored by the U.S. Printing Office, the site provides learning tools for K-12 students, parents, and teachers on how our government works.

 Caleb Johnson’s Mayflower Web Pages: This site is the merging of two fields: genealogy and history.
-It includes detailed information on history, passengers, and documents of the Mayflower.
+It includes detailed information on the history, passengers, and documents of the Mayflower.
 Also contains pictures and bibliographies.